John Morgan, 6th Baron Tredegar: Exile and Death

-Despite liquidating his Welsh estates and property in lieu of death-duties, Morgan claimed that further taxation forced his decision to emigrate to Monte-Carlo, Monaco, as a tax exile.
-His sister, the Hon.
-Avis Gurney took residence at his previous home, 16 Randolph Crescent in Edinburgh.
-In Monaco, he pursued his interest in art, having studied under Leonard Fuller at St Ives School, and produced several works which are now owned by the National Trust and displayed in Tredegar House.
+Despite liquidating property and parts of his estate in lieu of death-duties, Morgan claimed that further taxation forced his decision to emigrate to Monte-Carlo, Monaco, as a tax exile in 1954.
+In exile, Morgan resumed painting after a long hiatus, having initially studied under Leonard Fuller at the St Ives School of Art in the 1930s, and produced several works which are now owned by the National Trust and displayed in Tredegar House.
 He also enjoyed golf and yachting, and was a member of the Royal Yacht Squadron.

 In 1959, Morgan embarked on a 2000 mi journey on his motor-yacht, the Henry Morgan, which he named after his distant ancestor, Sir Henry Morgan.
 While just off Bermuda, the Henry Morgan became at risk of sinking, faced with 25 ft waves.
 Lord Tredegar allegedly went below-deck asserting, "there is nothing I can do about it; wake me when the fuss is over".
-A year prior, while aboard the Henry Morgan, Lady Tredegar's step-daughter, Judith Russell, met her future husband, Jeannot Graziglia, while he was working as a deck-hand for Lord Tredegar.
+A year prior, while aboard the Henry Morgan, Lady Tredegar's step-daughter, Judith Russell, met her future husband, Jeannot Garziglia, while he was working as a deck-hand for Lord Tredegar.
 They were married in 1961.

 In 1962, Morgan became ill with bronchopneumonia, and returned to London as he did not trust the local doctors.
 An operation to treat the pneumonia was carried out on 10 October.
 Morgan subsequently received a Whipple Procedure to treat chronic pancreatitis which had emerged following the initial operation.
 Although he appeared to be recovering, Morgan suffered a secondary haemorrhage from his intestine and contracted septicaemia.
 Failing to recover, Morgan died without issue on 17 November, at St. George’s Hospital, aged 54.
+As Morgan died childless and without an heir, the male Morgan bloodline failed along with the barony and baronetcy it carried.
+This, coupled with his disposal of the Tredegar Estate in the 1950s, brought an end to a dynasty that had existed in South Wales for some 500 years.